Olu-DAnalyst/Olu-DAnalyst/README.md

 ---

-## 💡 Turning data into actionable insights that improve performance and drive decisions
+## 💡 I solve business problems with data — not just build dashboards

 ---